 1. The Best Brothers Ever.
 Yogi said his older brothers Mike and Tony were better ballplayers than he was.
 On the list of things great ballplayers said (or may have said) that seem as if they can't possibly be true, it's up there with Willie Mays, a quarterback at his all-white high school outside Birmingham, Alabama who wouldn't get recruited by white colleges, saying he was better in football (or any sport) than he was in baseball.

 Pietro Berra, the boys' father, was an Italian immigrant.
 So was Giuseppe DiMaggio of San Francisco.
 Giuseppe forbid his boys to play baseball, saying they were going to go to work.
-His oldest son Vince disobeyed him, played for the San Francisco Seals of the Pacific Coast League, came back, and slammed a wad of cash on the kitchen table.
+His oldest son Vince disobeyed him, played for the San Francisco Seals of the Pacific Coast League, came back, and slammed a wad of cash down on the kitchen table.
 Seeing more money at once than he'd ever had in his life, Giuseppe welcomed Vince back, and also let sons Joe and Dom play pro ball.

 Pietro Berra was a bit more intransigent.
 When the hometown St. Louis Cardinals were interested in Mike, he was underage, and he needed his father to sign his contract with him.
 The father told him, "No, you are not going to play baseball.
 You are going to go to work."
 So he did, and gave up his dream of playing in the major leagues.